GSA/digitalgov.gov/content/news/2023/08/2023-08-08-4-steps-writers-and-editors-can-take-to-demonstrate-value.md

 ---
 date: 2023-08-08 21:00:00 -0500
-kicker: kick
+kicker:
 title: 4 steps writers and editors can take to demonstrate value
 deck: How to strike a balance between cost and value
 summary: As plain language writers and editors, we need to demonstrate the value we bring to projects.
 This writeup explains how to calculate the costs of our work and articulate its value.
 # See all topics at https://digital.gov/topics
 topics:
   - plain-language